microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 perhaps more relevantly could affect the Settings UI.

-The Settings UI is something we intend on shipping in the Terminal as a part of 2.0, in the same timefram much of the above work is expected to be done.
+The Settings UI is something we intend on shipping in the Terminal as a part of 2.0, in the same timeframe much of the above work is expected to be done.
 We also plan on hopefully making the Settings UI appear as its own tab within the Terminal.
 This would be the first example of having non-terminal content directly in the application.
 How would we support tearing out the Settings UI tab into it's own window?